moves-rwth/storm/documentation/obtain-storm/docker.md

 Afterwards there should be a file named `die.drn` in the shared directory now.

-In the end exit the container.
+In the end exit the container with:

 ```console
 $ exit